How could you resist delicious vanilla cupcakes topped with a full-flavored chocolate red wine buttercream?

 - Add vanilla and mix until just blended.

-- In another separate medium-sized bowl, whisk egg whites with a hand mixer or whisk until stiff peaks form.
+- In another separate medium-sized bowl, beat egg whites with a hand mixer or whisk until stiff peaks form.

 - Gently fold the egg whites into the batter, until just blended.

-- In a lined cupcake pan or cupcake pan sprayed with cooking spray, fill about ¾ of the way full with batter.
+- In prepared cupcake pan, fill each cavity about ¾ of the way full with batter.

 - Bake at 350 degrees for about 15-17 minutes (about 9-11 minutes for mini cupcakes), until a toothpick comes out clean.